WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 Incident Officer Helmet Cover & Armband

-A Cambridge blue helmet cover was available that an IO could affix to their helmet appeared in London in early 1940.
-This quickly allowed other services to find the Incident Officer.
+A Cambridge blue helmet cover was available that an Incident Officer could affix to their helmet appeared in London in early 1940.
+This allowed other services to find the Incident Officer at an air raid incident.
 The cover could be removed and passed to another IO if necessary.
 Original examples are exceedingly rare.

-Am incident officer armband was also manufactured.
-Made of light blue material it features the ARP emblem with 'INCIDENT OFFER' below.
+An incident officer armband was also manufactured.
+It was made of light blue material and featured the ARP emblem with 'INCIDENT OFFICER' below.
 It was worn on the upper sleeve and held in place by a buckle.

 Incidents were also marked by a blue and white checked flag.